 But what about when someone unfollows you?

 Ouch.
 It’s like a slap in the face.
 It can sting.
 And it might sting even more if that person is an actual friend.
 But unless people are dropping like flies, un-followers aren’t such a bad thing.
 In fact, I think they are actually a great thing.
-Ready to feel better about yourself and more empowered in your business?
+Ready to answer the question, “why do people unfollow me on Instagram?”
+Better yet, ready to feel more empowered in your business?
+If so, you’re in the right place!
 Here are three reasons why it’s a good thing when someone unfollows you:

 1. You’re narrowing your niche.